 He and other POWs were packed onto the vessels in conditions so cramped you could barely lie down.

-Having to deal with freezing temperatures, constant attacks from insects, and the spread of illnesses like dysentry, things didn't get much easier when they got to Japan - where they were put to hard labour in the country's mines.
+Having to deal with freezing temperatures, constant attacks from insects, and the spread of illnesses like dysentry, things did not get much easier when they got to Japan - where they were put to hard labour in the country's mines.